-This course culminates and assesses the students experience in the Information Technology - Software Developer program.
+This course culminates and assesses the students experience in the Information Technology Software Developer program.
 This advanced course provides further hands-on experience in application development.
 Students will work in small groups to create an application.
 Students will be required to use project management techniques during the development process.
-Prerequisite(s): 152-126 Agile Programming or 152-169 Software Quality Control Restricted to students admitted to the following program(s): 3D Game/Sim Programming 2, IT-Mobile Developer, IT-Software Developer
+Prerequisite(s): 152-169 Software Quality Control

+Restricted to students admitted to the following program(s): 3D Game/Sim Programming 2, IT-Mobile Developer, IT-Software Developer